-"This is Johnny!
-And that's Carl, and over here is Jennifer, and that's Anna, and this is Brittany and this is Tom."
+"This is Carl!
+And that's Aaron, and over here is Jenny, and that's Anna, and this is Claire and this is Tom."
 Merry points out the members of the posse with a manicured finger.
 She says to them, "See, Peter wears a good tie.
 Red is totally Pete's color.
 Why can't you boys ever wear a color that complements you?"

-And then she laughs, and grabs the boy Peter thinks might be Tom, but could also be Carl, and pull him to his feet.
+And then she laughs, and grabs the boy Peter thinks might be Tom, but could also be Carl, and pulls him to his feet.
 "Let's dance!"
 They're gone before anyone can say goodbye.

 Peter glances around awkwardly, unsure whether he should look at the people he's supposedly 'with', or if that's considered creepy.
 Should he sit down?
 Excuse himself?
 Grab Percy by the ear and demand to know why he insisted on bringing Peter here?

-"Loosen up Pete."
-Percy tells him.
+"Loosen up Pete," Percy tells him.
 "Want something to drink?
 I'm doing a punch run, guys.
 Anybody want one?"
 The girls both ask for a cup.
-The one guy Peter is sure is Johnny requests a bottle of water.
+The one guy Peter is pretty sure is Carl requests a bottle of water.
 "Okay then!
 Back in a second."
 He starts off into the crowd, then remembers something and calls over his shoulder, "And socialize, for gosh sakes Peter."

 So he stays quiet.
 But he does hesitantly lower himself into Percy's empty chair as a form of revenge.

 "Where are you from Peter?"
-Jennifer, whose bright blonde hair hurts his eyes, asks innocently.
+Jenny, whose bright blonde hair hurts his eyes, asks innocently.

 She laughs.
 "No silly.
 Which school?"

-Peter realizes a second too late that Midtown High is a foe here at Goode.
+"Midtown."
+Peter realizes a second too late that any student from Midtown High is a foe here at Goode.
 He's heard Flash talking about pounding their basketball team enough times.
 But the damage is already done.

 "You're kidding, right?"
-Johnny comments very suddenly, voice low and threatening.
-"You gotta be insane to come walking in here with Percy Jackson, head of the swim team, announcing you're from Midtown like you're some kinda cool kid."
-He leans forward, elbows on the table.
+Carl comments very suddenly, voice low and threatening.
+"You gotta be insane to come walking in here with Percy Jackson, head of the swim team, announcing you're from Midtown like you're some kinda cool kid," he leans forward, elbows on the table.
 "You wanna know what we do to Midtown geeks who come in here to spy on us?"

 Peter begins to sweat through his suit.
 Figures that he can fight crime in a onesie, but the second some teenage thug starts giving him the evil eye, he's scared as hell.
 "Hey man, chill.
 I'm not spying on you.
 I'm Percy's friend.
 He invited me."

 Peter shakes his head nervously.

-"Don't care."
-Johnny remarked.
+"Don't care," Carl remarks.
 "All Midtown High kids are either freaks or geeks."
 He goes to stand, no doubt with the intent to pound Peter, only to find his movements halted by a strong hand on his shoulder.